 Planning: Assessment plays an important part in helping parents, carers and practitioners to recognise children's progress, understand their needs, and to plan activities and support.
 As such practitioners use assessment and observation of children to plan appropriate activities and resources - responding to the needs, achievements and interests of children.
 At Somerville Nursery School each area of learning and development is implemented through planned, purposeful play and through a mix of adult-led and child-initiated activity.
-"Play is essential for children's development, building their confidence as they learn to explore, relate to others, set their own goals and solve problems.
-Children learn by leading their own play, and by taking part in play which is guided by adults.
+"Play is essential for children's development, building their confidence as they learn to explore, relate to others, set their own goals, and solve problems.
+Children learn by leading their own play, and by taking part in play and learning that is guided by adults.
 Practitioners need to decide what they want children in their setting to learn, and the most effective ways to teach it.
-Practitioners must stimulate children's interests, responding to each child's emerging needs and guiding their development through warm, positive interactions coupled with secure routines for play and learning.
-As children grow older and move into the reception year, there should be a greater focus on teaching the essential skills and knowledge in the specific areas of learning.
-This will help children to prepare for year 1."
-(Statutory Framework for the Early Years Foundation Stage, 2021) See Somerville Nursery School Curriculum & Assessment Policy.
+Practitioners must stimulate children's interests, responding to each child's emerging needs and guiding their development through warm, positive interactions coupled with secure routines for play and learning."
+(Early years foundation stage statutory framework For group and school-based providers, 2023) See Somerville Nursery School Curriculum & Assessment Policy.